 What Size Instant Pot Is Needed for This Recipe?

 This recipe is tested in my wonderful 6 quart Instant Pot.
 If you’re using an 8 quart, you will need to use more liquid!

 I do this all the time, I always double or triple the amounts!
-This recipe is perfect for dinner parties, BBQs, weeknight dinners and picnics.
-I use the same amount of liquid and double the amount of green beans.
+This recipe is perfect for dinner parties, BBQs, or just a side for a weeknight dinner.
+I use the same amount of liquid and double the green beans.